Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Introduction

-To close these gaps, we propose a scalable \textit{robust manipulation planner} that tightly bounds smoothing error, propagates it through the true hybrid dynamics, and leverages the resulting reachable tubes to guarantee task constraint satisfaction and goal reaching.
-A key ingredient enabling scalability is a novel, principled \textit{differentiable simulator} that smooths contact and geometry in a modular manner via convex optimization.
-This simulator provides informative gradients for planning, as well as gradients with respect to the smoothing parameter $\kappa$, which are required to compute smoothing-error bounds. \textit{Our key insight is that the deviation between the smoothed dynamics and the true hybrid dynamics can be treated as a structured model mismatch, which we show can be tightly bounded by a set-valued, state-control-dependent function.} Building on recent advances in set-valued robust control \cite{leeman2025robust}, we jointly optimize a nominal trajectory and an affine feedback policy that yield analytical bounds of the true hybrid system behavior under feedback control.
-We compare with \ac{CTR} in \cref{sec:baseline-ctr}, obtaining similar solve times while reducing constraint violations and certifying constraint satisfaction on \textit{the true system} via reachability analysis.
-Our contributions are: \begin{enumerate}[leftmargin=*] \item We present a differentiable simulator with built-in contact and geometry smoothing which is built from modular differentiable convex programs, providing accurate gradients for planning and smoothing error bounding, without differentiating through the entire computation graph. \item We derive tight analytical bounds on the deviation between smoothed dynamics and true hybrid dynamics, which depend on gradients provided by our differentiable simulator. \item We propose a robust policy synthesis method that uses gradients from the smoothed dynamics for efficient optimization while using tube-valued predictions of the true hybrid dynamics under feedback control to ensure robust constraint satisfaction.
-Through this process, we characterize what constitutes informative gradients for action refinement in contact-rich manipulation. \item \looseness-1We show the efficacy of our method on contact-rich manipulation problems both in simulation and on hardware, including planar pushing (2DOF), bimanual non-prehensile manipulation (9DOF), and dexterous in-hand reorientation (22DOF), reducing constraint violation rate relative to baselines. \end{enumerate}
+To close these gaps, we propose a scalable \textit{robust manipulation planner} that tightly bounds smoothing error, propagates it through the dynamics, and leverages the resulting reachable tubes to guarantee task constraint satisfaction and goal reaching.
+A key ingredient is a differentiable simulator that smooths contact dynamics and contact geometry in a modular manner via convex conic optimization.
+This simulator provides informative gradients for planning, as well as gradients with respect to the smoothing parameter $\kappa$, which are required to compute smoothing-error bounds. \textit{Our key insight is that the deviation between the smoothed dynamics and the nonsmooth hybrid dynamics can be treated as a structured model mismatch, which we show can be tightly bounded by a set-valued, state-control-dependent function.} Building on recent advances in set-valued robust control \cite{leeman2025robust}, we jointly optimize a nominal trajectory and an affine feedback policy that admit analytical predictions of the nonsmooth hybrid dynamics behavior under feedback control.
+We compare with \ac{CTR} in \cref{sec:baseline-ctr}, obtaining similar solve times while reducing constraint violations and certifying constraint satisfaction on \textit{the nonsmooth hybrid system}.
+Our contributions are: \begin{enumerate}[leftmargin=*] \item We present a differentiable simulator with contact dynamics and contact geometry smoothing building on modular differentiable convex conic programs, providing accurate gradients for planning, without differentiating through the entire computation graph. \item We derive tight analytical bounds on the deviation between smoothed dynamics and nonsmooth hybrid dynamics, which depend on gradients provided by our differentiable simulator. \item We propose a robust policy synthesis method that uses gradients from the smoothed dynamics for efficient optimization while using tube-valued predictions of the nonsmooth hybrid dynamics under feedback control to ensure robust constraint satisfaction. \item \looseness-1We show the efficacy of our method on contact-rich manipulation problems both in simulation and on hardware, including planar pushing (2DOF), bimanual non-prehensile manipulation (9DOF), and dexterous in-hand reorientation (22DOF), reducing constraint violation rate relative to baselines. \end{enumerate}